Protest paradigm: Gaza war protests

-According to Dr. Brown of Michigan State University, the protesters are, in the words of one protester, focused on "uplifting the voices of Gazans, of Palestinians facing genocide."
+According to Danielle K. Brown of Michigan State University, the protesters are, in the words of one protester, focused on "uplifting the voices of Gazans, of Palestinians facing genocide."
 She claims core elements in nearly all Gaza war protests include "grievances, demands, disruption, confrontation and spectacle," but that confrontation and spectacle are covered extensively by media outlets whereas grievances and demands are neglected.
 She also claims official statements are much more commonly cited than those protesters.